JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 ### Abstract

 We propose [`CounterfactualExplanations.jl`](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/): a package for explaining black-box models through counterfactuals.
 Counterfactual explanations are based around the simple idea of strategically perturbing model inputs to change model predictions.
-Our package is novel, very accessible and designed to be scalable.
+Our package is novel, very accessible and designed to be extensible.
 It can be used to explain custom predictive models including those developed and trained in other programming languages.

 ### Description